 King Piritoo celebrated his wedding with a great banquet and invited all the inhabitants of the region, including the centaurs.

-But centaurs had never tasted wine, so when they got drunk they wanted to kidnap Hippodamia, as well as other attendees of the banquet.
+Centaurs, however, had never tasted wine, so when they got drunk, they wanted to kidnap Hippodamia, as well as other attendees of the banquet.
 This event later resulted in a war which was won by the Lapiths.

 The minotaur is one of the most fascinating monsters of Greek mythology.
 With a man’s body and a bull’s head, his name means “Bull of Minos.”
 He was the son of Pasiphae and the Bull of Crete.